preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 ```

 ### Cracks change detection datasets
-Image stitching datasets for cracks are available to the public.
+Image stitching datasets for cracks are made available to the public.
 If you use the dataset related to the cracks in this compilation in your research, please use the following BibTeX entry to cite:
 ```bibtex
 @PhdThesis{preetham2021vision,
 author = {{Aghalaya Manjunatha}, Preetham},